 To reconcile this story in 2 chronicles 22 with the one in 2 Kings 9, the narrative goes as follows: Ahaziah, after being wounded near Ibleam, changed his course of flight, choosing, instead the mountainous terrain to the south, the level plain toward Megiddo.
 While at Megiddo he tried to escape to the south, but was seized in Samaria and returned to Megiddo at the command of Jehu and was executed.

 Ahaziah of Judah did wickedness before the Lord under the influence of his mother Athaliah.
-This king introduced forms of worship that violated the commandment of the Lord.
-The life of King Ahaziah of Judah is a reminder of the consequences of forsaking the true God and reaping the deadly results.
+This king introduced forms of worship that violated the commandments of the Lord.
+The life of King Ahaziah of Judah is a reminder of the consequences of forsaking the true God and reaping the deadly results of sin.
 God was ready to manifest Himself in such wonderful ways to the king.
-And the king had the chance to lead his people away from idolatry to the true God to obtain prosperity and peace (Deut.
-28:1-14).
-Instead, the king rebelled against God.
+And the king had the chance to lead his people away from idolatry to the true God to obtain prosperity and peace (Deuteronomy 28:1-14).
+But the king rebelled against God.

 In His service,